Gimer0x/yul/README.md

 Yul is designed to be a low-level stack-based language, providing developers with the ability to write more optimized and efficient code.
 It serves as the bridge between the higher-level Solidity code and the low-level EVM bytecode.

-In this repository you will find a set of exercises and examples that I have written in order to master Yul programming and Smart contract optimization.
+In this repository you will find a set of examples that I have written in order to master Yul programming and smart contract optimization.
+Also, you will find exercises from courses and other articles.

+Folders:
+* **Udemy-Course-Yul**: These are my exercises from the course  [**Advanced Solidity: Yul and Assembly**](https://www.udemy.com/course/advanced-solidity-yul-and-assembly/), developed by Jeffrey Scholz in Udemy.